wix/react-native-navigation/docs/styling-the-navigator.md

   tabBarHidden: false, // make the screen content hide the tab bar (remembered across pushes)
   statusBarHideWithNavBar: false // hide the status bar if the nav bar is also hidden, useful for navBarHidden:true
   statusBarHidden: false, // make the status bar hidden regardless of nav bar state
+  statusBarColor: '#000000', // change the color of the status bar.
   statusBarTextColorScheme: 'dark', // text color of status bar, 'dark' / 'light' (remembered across pushes)
   statusBarTextColorSchemeSingleScreen: 'light' // same as statusBarTextColorScheme but does NOT remember across pushes
   navBarSubtitleColor: 'red', // subtitle color